The connectivity carcass of a vertex subset in a graph: both odd and even case: Compact structure storing all S -Mincuts

 It follows from Lemma \ref{lem: cycle node} that each cycle in ${\mathcal H}$ has precisely one tree edge incident on it which is directed away from it.
 So we may as well compress each cycle of ${\mathcal H}$ into a single node.
 Since ${\cal H}$ is a $t$-cactus, what we get will be a tree with the following properties. \begin{enumerate} \item The edge from each leaf node is directed away from the leaf node. \item Each node representing a compressed cycle has exactly one outgoing edge. \item Every other internal node has at most one outgoing edge. \end{enumerate}

 In this tree, if we start traversing from any node and keep following the outgoing edge of each node, we are bound to stop eventually at a node with no outgoing edge.
 This is because there is no cycle in the tree.
 Due to Properties (1) and (2) stated above, this node can neither be a compressed cycle node nor a leaf node.
 So, there exists an internal tree node in $\cal H$ with no outgoing edge.
 Moreover, there will be exactly one such node in ${\cal H}$ as follows.
 Suppose there exist two nodes, say $\nu$ and $\mu$, with no outgoing edge.
 Consider the path, ignoring directions, in the tree between $\nu$ and $\mu$.
 Each intermediate node on this path is either an internal tree node or a compressed cycle node.
 Observe that the first edge and the last edge of this path are in opposite directions.
 So there must exist a node on this path with two outgoing edges -- a contradiction to Lemma \ref{lem: internal node in skeleton for terminal units} if the node is a tree node or contradiction to Property (2) if the node is a compressed cycle node.
 Hence there exists a unique tree node $\nu$ in ${\mathcal H}$ with no outgoing edge.
 We can thus {\em project} $\omega$ to $\nu$.
+Observe that each pair of units in ${\cal F}$ are separated by at least one $S$-mincut.
+Therefore, if $\omega$ is projected to $\nu$, there cannot be any other terminal unit projected to $\nu$.
 This completes the proof of Theorem \ref{thm: mapping-a-terminal-unit}.